-At a consultation in Andhra Pradesh, it was unanimously proposed that civil society members would collectively pursue reports that the government had handed over schools to be run as low-cost private schools and demand the reversal of the action.
+At a consultation in Andhra Pradesh, it was unanimously proposed that civil society members would collectively pursue reports that the government had handed over.

 ActionAid collaborated with the West Bengal SCP-CR to study the increased risk of trafficking to children in sick tea gardens.